Cork City County Cork, Ireland Travel Guide

 Cork has several nightclubs, mainly around Washington Street and Grand Parade.
 They feature various music genres for dancing and late-night entertainment.

 Oliver Plunkett Street is known for its lively pubs.
-Washington Street is popular for its pubs and nightclubs, often appealing to a younger crowd.
+Washington Street is well-liked for its pubs and nightclubs, often appealing to a younger crowd.
 The Victorian Quarter is an emerging area with trendy bars.

 Many local tour operators offer guided pub crawls, for an organized way to experience Cork's pub culture and meet others.